gchauvet/satellite/README.md

 * libc6-dev-i386

 ## Hall in action
-Writting a agnostic OS service is pretty simple.
-The first part is a pure Java implementation.
-The second part require `Phobos` or `Deimos` depending if you are under Windows or Linux
+Writing an independent OS background process become pretty simple.
+The first step is to implement a java interface who manage background process behaviors.
+The second step require `Phobos` or `Deimos` depending if you are under Windows or Linux

 ### Dependency
 In your Maven POM project, add the Hall API dependency (check latest version):